-San Francisco Maritime National Historical Park conducts several sailings at no charge to nonprofit organizations that support local communities and underserved populations.
+San Francisco Maritime National Historical Park conducts several sailing trips at no charge to nonprofit organizations that support local communities and underserved populations.
 Due to the vessel’s ability to reach populations typically underserved by regular park programming (including inner-city, at-risk and mobility-challenged), the park will consider requests from nonprofit organizations that provide services to these groups.

 Download the application (PDF).

-Applications are due January 15th for that years sailing season and must include evidence of the organizations tax-exempt status.
+Applications are due January 15th for that year's sailing season and must include evidence of the organizations tax-exempt status.